-[Section 4B inserted by No. 28 of 2006 s.
+[Section 4B inserted: No. 28 of 2006 s.
 168.]

 4C.
 Delegation by Coordinator

 (1) The Coordinator may by instrument in writing delegate to an officer referred to in section 4B the performance of any of his or her functions including functions under a written law, but not including the power to delegate under this section.